Perfect Roast Chicken

 How Long to Roast a Whole Chicken

-I use the same herbs used in marinating the chicken: celery, fresh parsley (or cilantro) and fresh basil together with some garlic, onion and hot (habanero) pepper to make a killer sauce.
+I use the same herbs used in marinating the chicken: celery, fresh parsley (or cilantro), and fresh basil together with some garlic, onion, and hot (habanero) pepper to make a killer sauce.

-Try this chicken, together with some great sauce on the side this holiday season and you will be a star.
-Another epic sauce that rocks with this roast chicken is the chicken juice itself – the one that comes out of the chicken as it cooks.
+Another one of my favorite ways to make a sauce is with the chicken juice itself – the one that comes out of a cooking chicken: the pan drippings.
 It is pure gold!
 I have drizzled it over rice and enjoyed it together with the chicken.
+Add a splash of lemon juice, too, if you wish.
 So good!

 This Perfect Roast Chicken was on my table three Thanksgivings ago.
 You could roast two chickens if you have many mouths to feed.
 May it bring some kitchen stardom into your life!